farhanma/CS242/README.md

 ## How to Play the Game?

-* Use the terminal window for GO to play the game following the instructions give at each step on the screen
+* Use the terminal window for GO to play the game, and follow the instructions given at each step on the screen
 * Use the pyGame tool to visualize your game movements on the X window screen

 ## References